 Wearing weighted vest all-day: does it work?

-Okay so numerous studies have proven weighted vest effective to increase the calorie-burning and body strengthening, can you wear them for the whole day?
+Okay so numerous studies have proven weighted vests effective to increase calorie-burning and body strengthening, can you wear them for the whole day?

 Yes, Special force operatives wear weighted vests for prolonged periods but not to lose weight, they go through hardship to serve a much greater purpose.
 Plus, their bodies are strong enough to bear the pressure.